$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Hamiltonian structures for the Toda lattice hierarchy

 where $\cL$ has the form

-With the same method as in $\S$4.3, under the constraint \eqref{LNLhM} the Poisson brackets in Theorem~\ref{thm-Poi2Toda} are reduced to:
+In the same way as before, under the constraint \eqref{LNLhM} the Poisson brackets in Theorem~\ref{thm-Poi2Toda} are reduced to:

-These formulae has the same expression with the bi-Hamiltonian structure of the extended bigraded Toda hierarchy \cite{CDZ, Ca06}.
+These formulae have the same expression as the bi-Hamiltonian structure for the extended $(M,N)$-bigraded Toda hierarchy \cite{CDZ, Ca06}.

 We recall briefly the construction of the extended bigraded Toda hierarchy.
-First, certain continuation procedure needs to be performed.
-That is, replace $\cA$ by the algebra of analytic functions, such that $f(n)$ is replaced by $f(n\,\ep)$ with some small constant $\ep$, and the shift operator $\Ld$ becomes $e^{\ep D}$ with $D=\od/\od x$.
-Second, to obtain a complete integrable hierarchy from $\cL$ in \eqref{LMN}, one needs not only the factorizations $\cL=L^N=\hat{L}^M$ with $L$ and $\hat{L}$ as in \eqref{LhL}, but also a logarithm operator $\mathrm{Log}\,\cL$ defined in an appropriate way, see \cite{CDZ, Ca06} for details.
-Thus up to a scalar transformation of the time variables, the extended bigraded Toda hierarchy is composed of the Hamiltonian flows given by the Poisson brackets \eqref{PoiT1}, \eqref{PoiT2} together with Hamiltonians \eqref{HHhatT} and
+First, a continuation needs to be performed, that is, $\cA$ must be replaced by an algebra of analytic functions of a spacial variable $x$, meanwhile the shift operator $\Ld$ replaced by $e^{\ep D}$ with $D=\od/\od x$ and a small constant $\ep$.
+Second, in order to obtain a complete integrable hierarchy starting from $\cL$ in \eqref{LMN}, one needs not only the roots $L=\cL^{1/N}$ and $\hat{L}=\cL^{1/M}$ of the form \eqref{LhL}, but also a logarithm operator $\mathrm{Log}\,\cL$ defined in a dressing way, see \cite{CDZ, Ca06} for details.
+Thus up to a scalar transformation of the time variables, the extended $(N,M)$-bigraded Toda hierarchy is composed of the Hamiltonian flows given by the Poisson brackets \eqref{PoiT1}--\eqref{PoiT2} together with Hamiltonians \eqref{HHhatT} and